acperkins/iso-locales/README.md

 ## Building

-Running `sudo make` will install the files into the appropriate places in your filesystem.
+Running `sudo make install` will install the files into the appropriate places in your filesystem.

 Feel free to check the [Makefile](Makefile) to ensure it is not doing anything unexpected.